CJBuchel/FRCAnalysis/README.md

 # FRC Data Helper Thing

 A collection of ruby scripts that use TBA to perform actions.
+Output samples are available in SampleOutputs directory.
 The scripts are quite varied in their purpose, and some of them may be broken, but they all relate to FRC.
+Scripts by default will export to the directory written-files.

 ## Scripts